building slow: great bones, terrible agony.

 That last point is a bit of a non-sequitur, but I think it’s valuable.
 Budgeting today is made pretty easy with YNAB.
 However, if you share expenses with a partner or roommate you have to handle that separately.
 This results in double the work for shared budget categories and a lack of visibility of your shared burden for those categories until you settle any outstanding imbalance.

 With my proposed app, transactions are entered into the budget as normal.
-Transactions added to a shared budget category will be automatically “split” as configured, and the users the budget is shared with will have immediate visibility.
-Reconciling will be a button push, saving everyone from maintaining extra spreadsheets and whatever.
+Transactions added to a shared budget category will be automatically “split” as configured, and the users the budget is shared with will have immediate visibility of shared spending.
+Reconciling will be a button push, saving everyone from maintaining extra spreadsheets.

 doing it wrong on purpose

 The sentiment of “move fast and break things” is inseparable from startup culture.
 Grab whatever, duct-tape it to something else, and get a working prototype out the door as soon as possible.
-That’s not how I do things.
+That’s not how want to do things.

 my muse and critic